hpdobrica/digital-garden-public/SOLID Principles.md

 date : 09-08-2022
 ---

-SOLID principles are five design principles created to improve object-oriented software design.
+SOLID principles are five design principles created to improve object-oriented [[Software Design]].
 Even though its primary focus is OOP, a lot can be learned from these principles in terms of non-OOP languages like [[Golang]].

 The five principles are:
 - [[Single Responsibility Principle]] (S)